TylerBestRepo/DFYCyclingShapeFile/README.md

 Right click the shape files layer and click properties and you should be taken to "Symbology".
 From there click the drop down that currently reads "Single Symbol" and click **"Graduated"**.

 <img src="Screenshots/git-4-1.jpg" width = "800">

+Now any value can be chosen, and the size or colour of the points can determine the scale.
+This instance speed and colour will be used with a colour ramp of Red-Green-Yellow, with red representing stopped and slow, green being average/median speed and yellow being maximum speed.
+Then choose around 20 classes to have a larger amount of buckets with smaller ranges and click classify.